back to first page

 We determine for newUDE which unary functor each substitution simulates.
 There are 369 substitutions but only 256 unary functors (UFs) so some UFs will be simulated by more than one substitution.
 We build a table showing for each UF which substitution(s) simulate it.

-For UFs with only one substitution, the substitution's 4 entry points must obviously be used.
+For UFs with only one substitution, the substitution's 4 entry points will obviously have to be used.
 They are marked as such on a simple 256 element array where 0 means not used, 1 means used.
 These UFs are noted as defined.

 We examine UFs with more than one substitution.
 For each of these UFs we see if there is a substitution than only uses EPs than were marked as used in the paragraph above.
 If so, these UFs can be marked as defined without using up any more unused EPs - which is good.